All Episodes

 It has nothing to do with the movie, but it's all about them.

-It's like it's like the wizard of Oz.
+It's like the Wizard of Oz.

-It is a great opportunity, uh, ladies and gentlemen, to finally peer behind the curtain and see the real side, the dark side of someone like Bill Clinton.
+It is a great opportunity, ladies and gentlemen, to finally peer behind the curtain and see the real side, the dark side of someone like Bill Clinton.

 Quite a revealing little scene with Chris Wallace.

-Uh it was fascinating to watch, no question about it, but there's nothing in it that surprised me.
+It was fascinating to watch, no question about it, but there's nothing in it that surprised me.

 Let's go to the audio soundbites.

-Uh try to list this whole thing at once.
+Try to list this whole thing at once.

-Uh we may do a start and stop analysis of it thereafter.
+We may do a start and stop analysis of it thereafter.

-Wallace says, When we announced that you were going to be on Fox News Sunday, I got a lot of email from viewers, and I've got to say I was surprised.
+Question: Wallace says, When we announced that you were going to be on Fox News Sunday, I got a lot of email from viewers, and I've got to say I was surprised.

-Why didn't you do more to put bin Laden and Al Qaeda out of business when you were president?
+Most of them wanted to ask me, wanted me to ask you this question: Why didn't you do more to put bin Laden and al-Qaeda out of business when you were president?

 I'm being asked this on the Fox Network.